 Valium affects the central nervous and slows down brain processing, leading to feelings of relaxation and reduced anxiety.
 If Valium is ever injected by a medical professional, it will be injected before surgery or another invasive medical procedure to alleviate feelings of anxiety and relax the muscles and the mind.
-A doctor will never suggest that Valium is taken intravenously in a home setting – if you or someone you love has been using Valium by injection, this is a good indication that there is a serious substance abuse disorder present, and that professional addiction treatment should be immediately sought.
+A doctor will never suggest that Valium is taken intravenously in a home setting.
+If you or someone you love has been using Valium by injection, this is a good indication that there is a serious substance abuse disorder present and that professional addiction treatment should be immediately sought.

 Why Inject Valium?

-If tolerance builds too much, the individual might turn to a different method of ingestion entirely, such as nasal ingestion (snorting a crushed-up tablet) or intravenous use (injecting a crushed up tablet directly into the vein).
+If tolerance builds too much, the individual might turn to a different method of ingestion entirely, such as nasal ingestion (snorting a crushed-up tablet) or intravenous use (injecting a crushed-up tablet directly into the vein).
 Valium also comes in liquid form, which is used for administering the drug intravenously in a professional setting (such as directly before major surgery or in the event of significant and life-threatening symptoms of alcohol withdrawal).
 Those who inject Valium without the help of a medical professional are at serious risk of dangerous and life-threatening side effects.
 Many dangers coincide with intravenous drug use – the most lethal being accidental overdose.
-Accidental Valium overdose is common when the drug is injected directly into the bloodstream.
+Accidental Valium overdose is common when injected directly into the bloodstream.